ejnguyen619/hero-rise/README.md

 Relive the nostalgic days of classic RPGs like **FINAL FANTASY** where the main player must progress by defeating enemies in a turn-based system.
 The enemies become progressingly stronger as more enemies are defeated.

-### Skills
+### Skills and Magic

-Use powerful skills to gain an edge over the enemy!
-They are accessed by opening the skills page.
+Use powerful abilities to gain an edge over the enemy!
+They are accessed by opening the skills or magic page.

 ### Damage